Hierarchical Side-Tuning for Vision Transformers: Detailed Descriptions for the Evaluation Datasets and Methods

-$\bullet$ \textit{Image Recognition:} The VTAB-1k benchmark was introduced in a preceding scholarly endeavor by ~\citep{zhai2019large}, comprising a comprehensive array of 19 tasks across diverse domains.
+The VTAB-1k benchmark was introduced in~\cite{zhai2019large}, comprising a comprehensive array of 19 tasks across diverse domains.
 These tasks are stratified into three distinct categories: Natural, encompassing images captured through conventional camera devices; Specialized, involving images procured under specific contexts such as medical and satellite imaging; and Structured, which comprises images synthesized within controlled, simulated environments, primarily exemplified by variations in object proximity.
 Each task-specific dataset contains 1000 training samples with varying number of samples per class.
 Model evaluation, in this instance, is predicated on performance metrics computed across the entire test set.
-We directly resize the image to 224$\times$224, following the default settings in ~\citep{zhai2019large}.
+We directly resize the image to 224$\times$224, following the default settings in~\cite{zhai2019large}.